CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

 ## Overview

-In this exercise, we will explore how Microsoft 365 Copilot enhances productivity across key Microsoft applications—Word, Outlook, PowerPoint, Excel, Teams, Loop, and M365 Chat.
+In this exercise, we will explore how Microsoft 365 Copilot enhances productivity across key Microsoft applications - Word, Outlook, PowerPoint, Excel, Teams, Loop, and M365 Chat.
 You’ll learn how to use Copilot to draft content, summarize meetings and emails, visualize data, build presentations, and collaborate effectively using AI-powered assistance.
 This hands-on lab will help you unlock Copilot’s full potential within your daily workflows and communication tools.

 ## Objective: